ibrucelei/kasware-docs/dev-base/dev-integration.md

 # Integration with KasWare Wallet

 Welcome to KasWare's integration documentation.
 This documentation is for learning to integrate KasWare wallet with your applications.

-**Please note** : The integration API may be modified if relevant standards are officially released by kaspa core team one day in the future .
+**Please note** : The integration API may be modified if relevant standards are officially released by kaspa core team one day in the future.

 ## Getting Started

 First of all, install KasWare Wallet on your development machine.
 Once KasWare Wallet is installed and running, you should find that new browser tabs have a window.kasware object available in the developer console.
 This is how your website will interact with KasWare Wallet.

 ### Browser Detection

 To verify if the browser is running KasWare Wallet, copy and paste the code snippet below in the developer console of your web browser:
 ```javascript
 if (typeof window.kasware !== 'undefined') {